qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 ## Multi-stage queries

-In many cases usage of the larger vector representation gives more accurate search results, but it is also more expensive to compute.
+In many cases the usage of a larger vector representation gives more accurate search results, but it is also more expensive to compute.

 One of the popular techniques to speed up the search is to split the search into two stages: